nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - **3.4.4 Tables**: Added instruction on using an optional `div` wrapper for large tables.
 See [issue 49](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/49).
 - **3.4.4.1 `id` Attributes for Tables**: Added instruction on `id` attributes for tables.
 See [issue 21](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/21).
 - **3.4.6 Notes and Note References**: Updated and clarified instructions on notes and note references, including back-links in notes.
 See [issue 3](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/3), [issue 18](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/18), [issue 29](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/29).
+- **3.4.7.1 Nested Text Boxes**: Added instructions for how to handle nested text boxes.
+See [issue 12](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/12).
 - **3.4.8 Computer Code**: Clarified the interpretation of code blocks, specifically regarding line breaks.
 See [issue 51](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/51).
 - **3.4.9 Bold, Italics and Underline**: Added instruction on markup for underlined text.
 See [issue 85](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/85).
 - **3.4.10 Poetry and Verse**: Added the `class="no-toc"` option for verse headings that shouldn't be included in the toc.
 See [issue 81](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/81).